 3.1.
-THE FUTURE OF NET ZERO EMISSION
+NETTING REMAINING EMISSION IN ZERO

-While the challenge ahead is now the navigation to a greener and, ultimately, carbon-free destination, we are aware the enhanced awareness of environmental and resource efficiency issues amongst our people, stakeholders, customers and suppliers.
-Customers were now more conscious than ever about where the money they spent was going, making a deliberate choice with every purchase to contribute to a green future.
+The current challenge we face is navigating towards a greener and ultimately carbon-free destination.
+We recognize the importance of heightened awareness regarding environmental and resource efficiency issues among our people, stakeholders, customers, and suppliers.
+In recent times, there has been a significant shift in public consciousness, with individuals becoming more mindful of where their money is being spent.
+They are also making deliberate choices to contribute towards a greener future.
+This increased awareness has created a demand for environmentally sustainable products and services.
 As such corporates are now commonly expected to clearly state where products come from and how the ESG policies inform their choice of processes, materials and deployment of human resources.
 The change of consumer mentality is progressively transforming the purchasing decisions.

-The Group is committed to changing our business models to become more sustainable and helping our customers embrace the green transition.
-We are committed to instilling the consciousness of resources conservation, deeply indoctrinated the low-carbon concept and environmental protection into the work and life of every employee.
-We regularly assess the environmental risks of our business, and adopt preventive measures as necessary to reduce the risks, ensure the compliance of relevant laws and regulations and keep our green development.
+The Group assess the environmental risks of our business, and adopt preventive measures as necessary to reduce the risks, ensure the compliance of relevant laws and regulations and keep our green development.

 We firmly believe that our commitment to environmental protection will become a part of our competitiveness, leading the Group to a greater success in the future and fulfil our responsibilities as a member of the community we all live in.

-Although change is always difficult and requires careful management, we believe that these initiatives will become part of our competitiveness and are capable to reflect our commitment to offering our stakeholders the best quality of value with the least adverse impact on our planet, building a greener and healthier environment together with all the members of the community.